Undergraduate Student Handbook

 Whether you're looking for a classroom, or the time of your ensemble, or Apprenticeship application forms, we've provided links to the websites and documents you need to navigate your schedule.
 Learn more about currently offered classes.

-How do we get a hold of you?
+How do we contact you?
 What's the best way to get in touch with us?
 Find answers to these questions as well as the policies and etiquette for department communications.
 Learn more about FSPA communication requirements.

 Exams and juries